The Lake Sunapee Lighthouses

 Maintained by LSPA since the 1980’s

-Entering the summer of 2024, two of Lake Sunapee’s iconic lighthouses are standing on rotting and tilting wood and stone cribs.
+Entering the summer of 2024, two of Lake Sunapee’s iconic lighthouses were standing on rotting and tilting wood and stone cribs.
 After consultation and design with experienced marine engineers, LSPA has chosen to replace the cribs at Herrick Cove and Burkehaven with steel supports driven into the bed of the lake.
 (Loon Island lighthouse stands on a rock island and is stable.)
 The new, robust approach is a cost-effective and long lasting (60+ years) answer to the perpetual cycle of expensive crib replacement every 15-20 years.
 This solution is also preferred by NH Department of Environmental Services, as the lake’s waters can move without obstruction on the lake bottom.

 LSPA is financing the new foundations through a campaign reaching out to all who love the lighthouses.
 Please become a Lighthouse Keeper by contributing to the Lighthouse Fund.